cockroachdb/docs/deploy-cockroachdb-on-google-cloud-platform.md

 ## Recommendations

-For guidance on cluster topology, clock synchronization, and file descriptor limits, see [Recommended Production Settings](recommended-production-settings.html).

-You should also decide how you want to access your Admin UI:
+Decide how you want to access your Admin UI:

 - Only from specific IP addresses, which requires you to set firewall rules to allow communication on port `8080` *(documented here)*
 - Using an SSH tunnel, which requires you to use `--http-addr=localhost` when starting your nodes

+For guidance on cluster topology, clock synchronization, and file descriptor limits, see [Recommended Production Settings](recommended-production-settings.html).

 {{site.data.alerts.callout_success}}<strong><a href="https://www.terraform.io/">Terraform</a></strong> users can deploy CockroachDB using the <a href="https://github.com/cockroachdb/cockroach/blob/master/cloud/gce">configuration files and instructions in the our GitHub repo's <code>gce</code>directory</a>.{{site.data.alerts.end}}